plfa/plfa.github.io/index.md

     * [plfa-dev@inf.ed.ac.uk](http://lists.inf.ed.ac.uk/mailman/listinfo/plfa-dev): <br />
       A mailing list for contributors. <br />
       This is the place to discuss changes and new additions to the book in excruciating detail.
-  - Courses taught from the textbook:
+  - Courses taught from the textbook (please tell us of others):
     * Philip Wadler, University of Edinburgh, [2018]({{ site.baseurl }}/TSPL/2018/),
 	  [2019]({{ site.baseurl }}/TSPL/2019/)